opennetworkinglab/aether-docs/testing/sdcore_testing.rst

    publishes the c3po docker images to `docker hub <https://hub.docker.com/u/omecproject>`__.

 ..
 Note::
-  the spgw images are published to Aether registry instead of docker hub
+  the images for private repos are published to Aether registry instead of docker hub

 2. `c3po_postrelease`: this job submits a patchset to aether-pod-configs repo for updating the CD pipeline with images published in the job above.

-Post-merge jobs for other OMEC repos share the same structure.
+Post-merge jobs for other SD-Core repos share the same structure.